JohannesBorgqvist/symSys_1st_ODEs/TASK_LIST.md

 REALLY GOOD LINK FOR WORKING WITH BRANCHES IN GIT: https://thenewstack.io/dont-mess-with-the-master-working-with-branches-in-git-and-github/

-Needed to set up the branches one for each user:
+One branch for each participant in the project:
 1. Johannes's branch,
 2. Fredrik's branch,
 3. Ruth's branch.